Cost of Living in Slovenia

 We asked people how much they someone comfortably live on in Slovenia, they wrote:

 "The cost of living in Slovenia is generally considered to be quite affordable.
 Prices for basic necessities such as food, transportation, and housing are generally lower than in other European countries.
 Eating out in restaurants is also relatively inexpensive, and the cost of entertainment is also quite reasonable.
-Overall, Slovenia is a great place to live for those looking for a good quality of life at an affordable price," said one expat in Slovenia.
+Overall, Slovenia is a great place to live for those looking for a good quality of life at an affordable price," said one person in Slovenia.

 Get Quote